 Features: Opt-in gameplay modules enabled via config.features.
 Available: rocket-launcher (projectile weapon with physics explosions).
 Example: features: { 'rocket-launcher': true } in config.js.
 Features auto-initialize during boot.

-Regular game requests ("make a wordle", "build a quiz") should use the standard web scaffold - they don't need the 3D template.
+Regular game requests ("make a wordle", "build a quiz") should use the standard web template - they don't need the 3D template.

 Memory